maedbhk/MIT-Projects/conferences/roundtable.md

 ---
-title: Roundtable: maximizing the clinical utility of small-scale neuroimaging studies
+title: Roundtable. maximizing the clinical utility of small-scale neuroimaging studies
 ---

 ### Benefits, limits and pitfalls of large data approaches - Simon Eickhoff